iisti/smartmontools_tricks/ubuntu-1604-smartmontools.md

 sudo smartctl -t short /dev/sg5 sudo smartctl -t conveyance /dev/sg5 sudo smartctl -t long /dev/sg5

-# One command if the disks are sg5-sg12 like in the output above
+# One command if the disks are sg5-sg12 like in the output of sg_map command above.
 # This doesn't work if diks is in JBOD mode, they need to be in RAID10.
 for i in {5..12}; do sudo smartctl -t conveyance -d sat /dev/sg"$i"; done

 # If using SAS disks, use option -d scsi
 ~~~
 * With SATA disk, you can check if self-test is over with command: